MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-to-Teams-execute-SkypeforBusinessHybridOnPrem.md

 - If you have any users with Skype for Business accounts on-premises or if you still have a lyncdiscover DNS record for an on-premises deployment, you can't assign TeamsOnly mode at the tenant level.
 You must first move all users with on-premises Skype for Business accounts to the cloud using `Move-CsUser`.
 Then follow the steps described in [Disable hybrid to complete migration to the cloud](/skypeforbusiness/hybrid/cloud-consolidation-disabling-hybrid), which includes removal of DNS entries. `Grant-CsTeamsUpgradePolicy -PolicyName UpgradeToTeams` won't work at the tenant level if a lyncdiscover DNS record is detected that points to a location other than Office 365.

 - You must ensure your users are properly synchronized into Azure AD with the correct Skype for Business attributes.
-These attributes are all prefixes with “msRTCSIP-”.
+These attributes are all prefixes with "msRTCSIP-".
 If users are not synchronized properly to Azure AD, the management tools in Teams won't be able to manage these users.
-(For example, you won’t be able to assign Teams policies to on-premises users unless you're properly syncing these attributes.)
+(For example, you won't be able to assign Teams policies to on-premises users unless you're properly syncing these attributes.)
 For more information, see [Configure Azure AD Connect for Teams and Skype for Business](/SkypeForBusiness/hybrid/configure-azure-ad-connect).

 - To create a new TeamsOnly in a hybrid organization, *you must first enable the user in Skype for Business Server on-premises*, and then move the user from on-premises to the cloud using Move-CsUser.
 Creating the user in on-premises first ensures that any other remaining on-premises Skype for Business users will be able route to the newly created user.
 Once *all* users have been moved online, it is no longer necessary to first enable users in on-premises.